 HB 2469 would increase the amount of beer that could be manufactured with a microbrewery license, allowing production of between 100 and 60,000 barrels of domestic beer in a calendar year for each microbrewery license issued in the state.
+The bill also would specify that if a licensee has 10 percent or greater ownership interest in another entity that also holds a microbrewery license, the aggregate number of domestic barrels manufactured by licensees under such common ownership could not exceed 60,000 barrels.
 Under current law, each license allows the production of between 100 and 30,000 barrels of beer in a calendar year.